michellelanglois/patchwork-java/README.md

 - Add blocks with different number of patches (4-patch, 16-patch).
 - Add the option of resizing the quilt by changing the block size and/or adding or removing rows or columns of blocks.
 - Add an option to calculate how many fat quarters or yards of standard-width fabric are needed to cover the quilt's fabric requirements.

+## Instructions for TAs:
+If you'd like, you can create a new quilt by using the spinners located in the top left of the application window, and clicking the Create button.
+(If you'd prefer, you can just load the existing quilt using the instructions in the fifth bullet point below.)
+After doing this:
+- You can generate the first required event by clicking on any quilt block in the scroll pane and dragging it onto a block space in the quilt grid.
+This adds a block to the quilt.
+(You can drag and drop another block on top of an existing block if you want to replace it.)
+- You can generate the second required event by clicking on the trash can icon in the top right corner of any block you've added to the quilt grid.
+This will remove the block from the quilt.
+- You can locate my visual component by creating a new quilt or loading a saved quilt.
+The rendered quilt image is my visual component.
+You can change the color of the quilt using the color pickers.
+Other visual components are: I added an icon to the title bar and I used a trashcan icon to signal that you can delete a block.
+- You can save the state of my application by clicking on the Save button in the top right of the application window.
+Also, if a quilt is created or loaded, and you try to exit the application, you will be prompted to save your quilt before exiting.
+- You can reload the state of my application by clicking on the Load button in the top right of the application window.

+Additionally, you can interact with the program in the following ways:
+- You can choose colors for the quilt by using the color pickers.
+- You can calculate how much fabric and how many patches are needed for the quilt by clicking on the Calculate button in the bottom left of the application window.